🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🍎 Food & Groceries + 8.8 -- 40 Local produce like dates, olives, and bread are very inexpensive, though imported goods are scarce and pricey due to the remote location.
+🍎 Food & Groceries + 8.6 -- 40 Local produce and markets are extremely inexpensive; imported goods are rare and costly, but eating local is very budget-friendly.

 πŸ’» DIGITAL NOMAD ESSENTIALS